How to solve "This variant's parent listing must have at least one variation attribute set"

 Why didn't the options for Color or Size appear for my listing after I selected the Variation Theme?

-The main reason that the variation option did not appear is because your Product does not have a valid Product ID attached or you do not have your Amazon integration established within Cart Multichannel Management.
+The main reason that the variation option did not appear is because your Product does not have a valid Product ID attached or you do not have your Amazon integration established within Marketplace Management.
 If you do have Amazon integrated, you can manually add the Product ID to your Products through the UI or the Import process.
-Once the Product ID is present, Cart Multichannel Management will attempt to gather these options for you.
+Once the Product ID is present, Marketplace Management will attempt to gather these options for you.

 You can also perform a Product Import and assign the values that you would like.